"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Introduction

-Through our interviews, we found: \begin{itemize} \item XAI needs vary depending on the end-users' background and interest: while people are generally \emph{curious} about AI system details, their curiosity greatly depends on their particular background and interest level.
-However, participants unanimously expressed a need for practically useful information that can improve their \emph{collaboration} with the AI, suggesting an important area of focus for future XAI development (RQ1, \cref{sec:xai_needs}). \item End-users intend to use XAI for a range of purposes: determining when to trust the AI, learning to perform the task better on their own without needing to consult the AI, changing their behavior to supply better inputs to the AI, and giving feedback to the developers to improve the AI.
-This highlights the broad range of XAI needs that should be considered in XAI development (RQ2, \cref{sec:xai_use}). \item Among existing XAI approaches, end-users prefer part-based explanations that resemble human reasoning and explanations~\cite{zhou2018ibd,ramaswamy2022elude,chen2019protopnet,nauta2021prototree}, as they found these to be the most helpful for the aforementioned purposes.
-This suggests that to the extent possible, the XAI community should pay particular attention to these methods, despite the challenges with their development and evaluation (RQ3, \cref{sec:xai_feedback}). \end{itemize}
+Through our study, we found: \begin{itemize}[noitemsep,topsep=0pt] \item Participants' XAI needs varied depending on their domain/AI background and interest level.
+While participants were generally \emph{curious} about AI system details, those with high-AI background or notably high interest in birds had higher XAI needs.
+However, participants unanimously expressed a need for practically useful information that can improve their \emph{collaboration} with the AI, suggesting an important area of focus for future XAI development (RQ1, Sec. \ref{sec:xai_needs}). \item Participants intended to use XAI explanations for various purposes beyond understanding the AI's outputs: determining when to trust the AI, learning to perform the task better on their own without needing to consult the AI, changing their behavior to supply better inputs to the AI, and giving constructive feedback to the developers to improve the AI.
+This highlights the broad range of XAI needs that should be considered in XAI development (RQ2, Sec. \ref{sec:xai_use}). \item Among existing XAI approaches, participants preferred part-based explanations, i.e., concept~\cite{zhou2018ibd,ramaswamy2022elude} and prototype~\cite{chen2019protopnet,nauta2021prototree} based explanations.
+Participants found them similar to human reasoning and explanations, and the most useful for the aforementioned purposes.
+This suggests that to the extent possible, the XAI community should pay particular attention to these methods, despite the challenges with their development and evaluation (RQ3, Sec. \ref{sec:xai_feedback}). \end{itemize}

 Following our findings, we discuss XAI's potential as a medium for enhancing human-AI collaboration, and conclude with a set of recommendations for future XAI design.
+However, as with any case study, our findings and recommendations may have limited generalizability.
+This is an intentional trade-off made to gain an in-depth understanding of end-users' XAI needs, uses, and perceptions in a real-world context, in line with growing calls for human-centered XAI research~\cite{Ehsan2020HCXAI,Liao2021HCXAI,Ehsan2021HCXAI,Ehsan2022HCXAI,Liao2022Evaluation}.
+We are hopeful that our study design and insights will aid future XAI research in other contexts.